Omikhleia/piecharts.sile/README.md

 ## Installation

-This module requires SILE v0.14.16 or upper.
+This module requires SILE v0.15.12.

 Installation relies on the **luarocks** package manager.